8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 The trouble was, no one was creating decent content and so the needle was never moved, companies invested heavily in marketing automation based upon the size of their email database and the return on marketing investment (ROMI) never materialised.

 Yet no one realised (or wanted to realise) this failure and every business continued to invest in the 'snake oil'.
-The end result was the businesses fired the CMO for lack or progress, success and ROI and simply employed another CMO, hoping for the best.
+Demand Generation and MQL's became the 'must-have' of every marketing department.
+The end result was the businesses never actually achieved more business.
+The CMO's wanted to be treated equally as the VP of Sales, yet never came up with the goods.
+Instead, they (the CMO's) kept manipulating the KPI's which piqued the interest of all the boards of directors and as a result fired the incumbent CMO for lack or progress, success and ROI and simply employed another CMO, hoping for the best.

-The process took longer and research was done in advance, delaying the previous decision making process. this woudl not thave been a problem if the timing had been taken in to consideration in forecasting or setting up the business.
+The process took longer and up to 80% of the research was done in advance, digitally, delaying the previously accepted decision making time and process.
+This would not have been a problem if the timing had been taken in to consideration in forecasting or setting up the business in the first place, but unfortunately some business that should not have started did.
+And failed.

 Black Hat SEO – Yes, really, Black Hat is a thing!